Drishyam: Plot

-After a preliminary investigation, Geetha calls Georgekutty and family for questioning.
-Georgekutty had predicted that this would happen and taught his family how to change their alibi at the time of murder.
-When questioned individually, they reply the same thing and they had also shown the bill of the restaurant, the movie tickets and the bus journeys' tickets as proof of their alibi.
+After a preliminary investigation, Geetha calls Georgekutty and his family for questioning.
+Georgekutty had predicted that this would happen and coached his family about their alibi at the time of murder.
+When questioned individually, they reply the same thing and they had also shown the bill of the restaurant, the movie's and bus journey's tickets as a proof of their alibi.
 Geetha questions the owners of the establishments they have been to and their statements prove Georgekutty's alibi.
-Geetha realises that on the day of the incident, Georgekutty had taken the tickets and the bill, made acquaintance with the owners and had gone for the trip with his family the next day, thus proving his alibi and making the owners unwittingly tell the lie.
+However, Geetha realises that on the day of the incident, Georgekutty had taken the tickets and the bill, made acquaintance with the owners and had gone for the trip with his family the next day, thus proving his alibi and making the owners unwittingly tell the lie.

-Geetha arrests Georgekutty and family and Sahadevan uses brute force to beat the truth out of them.
+Georgekutty and his family are arrested and Sahadevan brutally tortures them, including Anu to make the truth come out.
+Geetha learns from Varun's friend Alex about Anju's video created by Varun.
 Eventually, Anu gives in and reveals the place where the body is buried.
-After digging the compost pit, they find the carcass of a calf, indicating that Georgekutty had moved the body.
-Anu reports to the media and complains against Sahadevan, who is later suspended and Geetha resigns from her post.
-Geetha and her husband Prabhakar meet Georgekutty to ask forgiveness for their rude and violent behavior.
-Georgekutty suspects there might be foul play involved and still does not reveal directly that his family has committed a crime.
-Georgekutty, now in remand, signs a register at the newly constructed local police station and leaves.
+After digging the compost pit, they find the carcass of a cow, indicating that Georgekutty had moved the body.
+Before Geetha and Sahadevan could react to it, Georgekutty and Anu go to the media and complain of Sahadevan's torture against his family.
+Enraged, Sahadevan tries to attack the family again, but Rani's brother Rajesh and the villagers saves them and subdue Sahadevan, who later ends up being suspended while Geetha resigns from her post.
+Geetha and her husband Prabhakar meet Georgekutty to ask forgiveness for their rude and violent behavior and of their son's perverted behaviour, but Georgekutty suspects there might be foul play involved and still does not reveal directly about Varun's death.
+Georgekutty, now on remand, signs a register at the newly constructed local police station and leaves.
+As the police inspector tells him that he will find the body and that the police are not fools, Georgekutty replies by telling the officer he believes that the police are there to help the people.

-As he exits from the Police Station, it is revealed that Georgekutty had hidden Varun's body in the foundations of the very police station that he is walking out of.
+As he exits the police station, it is revealed that Georgekutty had buried Varun's body beneath the police station.